MicrosoftDocs/MIMDocs/MIMDocs/install-mim-service-portal-aadp.md

 ## Preparing for Office 365 Application context authentication

-Starting from build 4.6.421.0, in addition to basic authentication, MIM Service supports application context authentication to Office 365 mailboxes.
+Starting from build 4.6.421.0, in addition to basic authentication, the MIM Service supports application context authentication to Office 365 mailboxes.
 End of support for basic authentication was announced on 20 September 2019, therefore it is recommended to use application context authentication for sending notifications and collecting approval responses.

 Application context authentication scenario requires you to register an application in Azure AD, create a client secret to be used instead of a password and grant this application permission to access the MIM Service mailbox.
-MIM Service will be using this application ID and this secret to access its mailbox in Office 365.
+The MIM Service will be using this application ID and this secret to access its mailbox in Office 365.
 You can register your application in Azure AD either using a script (recommended) or manually.

 ### Registering application using Azure AD portal

-1. Sign in to [Azure AD portal](https://portal.azure.com) with Tenant Global Administrator role.
+1. Sign in to [Azure AD portal](https://portal.azure.com) with Global Administrator role.
 1. Navigate to Azure AD blade and copy your Tenant ID from *Overview* section and save it.
 1. Navigate to *App registrations* section and click **New Registration** button.
 1. Give your application a name, for example, *MIM Service mailbox client access*, and click **Register**.